thanusiv/Climby-Climb/README.md

 <img width = 300 src="Screenshots/Screenshot_20180717-170842.png"/> <img width = 300 src="Screenshots/Screenshot_20180717-170847.png"/>
 <img width = 300 src="Screenshots/Screenshot_20180717-170857.png"/> <img width = 300 src="Screenshots/Screenshot_20180717-171442.png"/>
 <img width = 300 src="Screenshots/Screenshot_20180717-171500.png"/> <img width = 300 src="Screenshots/Screenshot_20180717-171528.png"/>

+## How to Play on Your Device

+You can simply click on the hyperlink of Climby CLimb in the [Overview](#Overview) section or [click here](https://play.google.com/store/apps/details?id=com.game.thanu.gameapp) to download the app from the Google Play Store.
+Alternatively, you can clone this repository and open it up in Android Studio.
+Then simply load the app to you Android device by clicking the green play button on the top-right side of the IDE (assuming no compilation erros :p).

 ## Features